-More recent research efforts on friction dampers for turbine blades have introduced more details of the damper geometry.
-Menq et al [12] have developed a theoretical model for bar-shaped underplatform dampers and that model was used for the forced response analysis of turbine blades [13,14].
-Most of the commercially-used dampers are more complex than the barshaped underplatform dampers.
-Pfeiffer and Hajek [15] proposed a method to analyse stick-slip vibrations in general and studied a curved wedged damper for turbine blades.
-The behaviour of curved wedge-shaped dampers was also studied by others, usually by approximating the contact behaviour using Hertzian contact theory [16, 17, 30].
-The most commonly-used type of friction damper in industry is the wedged-shaped damper with flat contact surfaces, as illustrated in Fig.1 which is also the least studied although important contributions have been made in modelling and analysis of this type of damper [18].
-Various analysis methods have also been developed and reported in the literature, mainly for friction damper optimisation in turbomachinery applications [11, 19-22].
+[16-18].
+The most commonly used type of friction damper in industry is the wedged-shaped damper with flat contact surfaces, as illustrated in Fig. 1 which is also the least studied although important contributions have been made in modeling and analysis of this type of damper [19].
+Various analysis methods have also been developed and reported in the literature, mainly for friction damper optimization in turbomachinery applications [11,20-23].

-Although significant advances have been made in theoretical modelling of friction dampers and the analysis methods for damper optimisation, turbomachine manufacturers still rely on previous experience and empirical data rather than computerbased predictions alone for friction damper optimisation.
-This has been mainly due to the over-simplification introduced in the models regarding the basic contact behaviour and/or damper geometry and the inability to analyse representative-size models due to excessive computational cost.
+Although significant advances have been made in theoretical modeling of friction dampers and the analysis methods for damper optimization, turbomachine manufacturers still rely on previous experience and empirical data rather than computer-based predictions alone for friction damper optimization.
+This has been mainly due to the over-simplification introduced in the models regarding the basic contact behavior and/or damper geometry and the inability to analyze representative-size models due to excessive computational cost.

-This paper proposes a methodology which combines three essential aspects of friction damping optimisation in turbomachinery application.
-These include (i) utilising experimentally-measured hysteresis loops do describe the basic contact behaviour between contacting surfaces in the analysis, (ii) development of a theoretical model for the motion of the wedgeshaped friction dampers and the forces generated at the contact interfaces and (iii) development of an efficient analysis method which enables the analyst to use realistic Finite Elements models to describe the dynamic behaviour of real turbine blades.
+This paper proposes a methodology which combines three essential aspects of friction damping optimization in turbomachinery application.
+These include (i) utilizing experimentally measured hysteresis loops do describe the basic contact behavior between contacting surfaces in the analysis, (ii) development of a theoretical model for the motion of the wedge-shaped friction dampers and the forces generated at the contact interfaces, and (iii) development of an efficient analysis method which enables the analyst to use realistic finite elements models to describe the dynamic behavior of real turbine blades.
 The analysis methodology in (iii) is based on a combination of the harmonic balance method and a structural modification approach.
-The main motivation behind this work is to develop a friction damper optimisation technique which is capable of dealing with real geometries.
+The main motivation behind this work is to develop a friction damper optimization technique which is capable of dealing with real geometries.

-As our paper addresses almost the same problem studied in [18], it is appropriate here to describe some of the similarities as well as the differences.
-The work reported here is similar to [18] in the sense that both aim to develop a prediction capability for the optimisation of wedge-shapes dampers, the kinematics of the wedge-shaped damper are based on the motion of the platform nodes and the harmonic balance method is applied for the non-linear analysis.
-The main differences are that our approach here includes 3-dimensional platform and 2-dimensional contact motions, micro-slip type of interface definition, a very efficient numerical analysis procedure and also includes experimental test case using real turbine blades.
+As our paper addresses almost the same problem studied in [19], it is appropriate here to describe some of the similarities as well as the differences.
+The work reported here is similar to [19] in the sense that both aim to develop a prediction capability for the optimization of wedge-shapes dampers, the kinematics of the wedge-shaped damper are based on the motion of the platform nodes and the harmonic balance method is applied for the nonlinear analysis.
+The main differences are that our approach here includes three-dimensional platform and two-dimensional contact motions, microslip type of interface definition, a very efficient numerical analysis procedure and also includes experimental test case using real turbine blades.